 The female reproductive system makes its own hormones that help to control a woman's monthly cycle.
 These hormones cause ova to develop and be released in a monthly cycle.
 This process is called ovulation.
 If one of these ova is fertilised by a male sperm, this leads to pregnancy.
 The hormones also create the right conditions in the womb (uterus) for the fetus to develop, and block ovulation during pregnancy.

 How does the female reproductive system work?

-The length of the reproductive (or menstrual) cycle is usually between 24-35 days.
+The length of the menstrual (or reproductive) cycle is usually between 24-35 days.
 During this time an egg (ovum) is developed and matured.
 At the same time the lining of the womb (uterus) is prepared to receive a fertilised egg.
 If a fertilised egg is not implanted into the uterus, the lining of the uterus is shed and is expelled from the body.
 This is the bleeding known as having a period, or menstruation.
-Traditionally, the first day of bleeding is known as day one of the reproductive cycle.
+Traditionally, the first day of bleeding is known as day one of the menstrual cycle.
 The key event in the cycle is ovulation.
 This is the release of a mature egg from one of the ovaries.
 This usually takes place around the 14th day of a 28-day cycle.

 - Gonadotrophin-releasing hormone (GnRH) is made by a part of the brain called the hypothalamus.
 GnRH travels to another part of the brain where it controls the release of follicle-stimulating hormone (FSH) and luteinising hormone (LH).

 - FSH is released by a part of the brain called the anterior pituitary.
 FSH is carried by the bloodstream to the ovaries.
 Here it stimulates the immature eggs (ova) to start growing.

 - LH is also released by the anterior pituitary and travels to the ovaries.
 LH triggers ovulation and encourages the formation of a special group of cells called the corpus luteum.